 Academic Merit Scholarships

 Recipients of these scholarships are determined by the COM Scholarship committee.
 This category encourages academic achievement while a student is enrolled at the college.
 Students are required to complete the scholarship application each year.
-These scholarships are funded by various Emeritus faculty scholarships and other DMU funds.
+These scholarships are funded by the Geneva Watson Scholarship, various Emeritus faculty scholarships and other DMU funds.

 The scholarship committee will obtain your GPA and class rank from the Registrar’s Office.